 The three-tiered stand is from Amazon.
 I love the way the metal part folds up for easy storage; the three ceramic rectangular platters are useful on their own, too.

 The cheerful blossom and vine detail on the pumpkin ceramic pieces is very appealing.
-Maryland China is a wholesaler of ceramic “blanks” ready for hand painting, but they have a few pieces already decorated, like this teapot and the supporting pieces.
+Maryland China is a wholesaler of ceramic “blanks” ready for hand painting, but they have a few pieces already decorated, like this teapot and the supporting pieces (sadly discontinued).
 Their white selection is outstanding if you’re a talented painter looking for an outlet!

 Did anyone get up to watch HRH Princess Eugenie and Jack Brooksbank tie the knot yesterday morning?
 I watch TV so rarely I couldn’t get the dratted thing going, so started to watch it on the Royal Family’s YouTube Channel on my iPad until Glenn got up and got the TV going.
 As an aside, who says the Royal Family isn’t keeping up with the times – their own YouTube Channel?
 Really?.
 I thought the bride looked stunning.
-This post from the Royal Order of Sartorial Splendor has wonderful coverage.
 Gorgeous dress, her hair was perfection and that tiara!
 The Greville Emerald Kokoshnik which has languished in the vaults for over 75 years.
 The central emerald tips the scale in the neighbourhood of 90 carats.
 Wow!
 And the flowers…the autumnal arrangements outside St. George’s Chapel were so lovely, though I feared for their longevity in that wind.
 It was also most amusing watching the guests, particularly the ladies, desperately clutching their hats. sometimes to no avail as they skittered away in the wind.
 The bride and groom make a lovely couple and I wish them both much happiness in the years to come.

 Happy Saturday, everyone!